Be sure to come by the Quincy store and try our delicious

 sugar in a bowl.

-Add the tea, then add butter and candied
+Add the tea, then add cold butter and

-with a knife and bake for 20 minutes at 375° F until crisp and golden.
+8 triangles with a knife and bake for 20 minutes at 375° -400 F until crisp and golden.

 Break into triangles and serve warm with sweet butter--and your favorite iced or hot tea!